 Canon Meaning and Origin

-Canon is a boy’s name of English origin, meaning “clergyman”.
-The name Canon is of English origin.
+Canon is a boy’s name of English origin, meaning “clergyman.”
 It is derived from the Old French word “canon,” which itself comes from the Latin word “canonicus,” meaning “a clergyman living under a rule.”
 The term “canon” is often associated with religious context, denoting a set of authoritative texts or principles within a religious tradition.
 As a name, Canon conveys a sense of tradition, discipline, and respect.
 The name Canon has a long history, dating back to medieval times when it was used to refer to members of the clergy living in a community or following a specific religious rule.
 Over time, it evolved into a given name and has been used in various English-speaking countries.
 The popularity of the name Canon has been relatively low in recent years.
 It hasn’t ranked among the top names in the United States or other English-speaking countries.
 Canon is a name that carries an air of dignity and tradition.

 Names similar to Canon: